thednp/position-observer/README.md

 If you were looking for an observer that could replace all your `resize` and/or `scroll` EventListeners, this should be it!
 The **PositionObserver** works with the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) under the hood and the functionality resembles very much to it, but with a much more simple design.

-The **PositionObserver** tries to do what you would expect after your element has intersected as if you would listen to resize or scroll without attaching event listeners.
+The **PositionObserver** tries to do what you would expect after your element has intersected as if you would listen to `resize` or `scroll` without attaching event listeners and it provides a way to asynchronously observe changes in the position of a target element with an ancestor element or with a top-level document's viewport.

 ## Installation